rust-gamedev/rust-gamedev.github.io/content/blog/newsletter-changes/index.md

 *Please fill out [this survey][survey] before skipping this section!
 More info below!*

 Hey everyone, it's been a while!
-As you've certainly noticed, the newsletter has been on hiatus for a while.
+As you've certainly noticed, the newsletter has been on hiatus for some months.
 The reason was mostly maintainer burnout, which is also why the newsletter of August 2023 was not published [until a few days ago][august-news].